-Messages sent to RITS via the SWIFT PDS use SWIFT message standards and are transmitted over the SWIFT network.
+Messages sent to RITS via the SWIFT PDS use SWIFT MT message standards and are transmitted over the SWIFT network.
 The Automated Information Facility, which members can use to access information on their payments, receipts and liquidity in real time, receive end-of-day ESA statements and submit commands to manage queued payments, also uses SWIFT message standards and is accessed via the SWIFT network.
+The Bank and the APC have commenced a consultation with RITS participants on the migration of SWIFT messages from MT to ISO20022 message standards.

-The procedures and standards used to submit payments messages to Austraclear are determined by ASX.
-67 Notwithstanding this, members can use the RITS User Interface or the Automated Information Facility to control the status of payments sent via the Austraclear feeder system.
+The procedures and standards used to submit payments messages to Austraclear are determined by ASX.76 Notwithstanding this, members can use the RITS User Interface or the